futoin/specs/draft/ftn6_iface_executor_concept.md

 convention into native interfaces, which can depend only on standard runtime and native language/platform-specific interfaces of Executor and related objects.

+## 1.2.
+Executor security

+Besides standard authentication and authorization mechanisms, peer with executor capabilities must create separate Executor objects to minimize risk of security flaws in such mechanisms.
+Example:

+* A single process implements:
+    * public services with Master/Slave key exchange authentication
+    * private services with Basic login/password authentication
+    * internal services like Logger DB access
+* The correct way would be:
+    1. Create a single CCM object
+    1. Create bare Executor for internal service implementation
+    1. Create HTTP/WS Executor for public services
+    1. Create Executor for private services
+        * Either local-transport Executor in scope of single operating system
+        * Or HTTP/WS Executor, but accessible from private network only

 # 2. Native Executor interface requirements